spettersson/splunk4patientprivacy/data_guide.md

 ### **What is a Sourcetype?**

-A **sourcetype** is a set of configurations that tells Splunk how to perform **index-time processing**.
-It mainly defines:
+A sourcetype instructs Splunk how to perform index-time processing, specifically be determining:

-- **How logs are separated into individual events** (event line-breaking rules).
+- **How logs are separated into individual events**
-- **How timestamps are identified and extracted** (so events are placed in the correct time order).
+- **How the timestamp is identified and extracted from individual event**

-- **How field extractions work** (so logs become structured and searchable).
-See the **Fields** section in the Data Guide for more information about field extractions.
+For example, if the journal system Millenium writes different logs to two separate log files (each file can then be considered a log source) and each file follows their own timestamp format, then

 ### **Create Your Sourcetype(s)**

 #### **1. Study the Log Format**

-The first step is to understand the structure of each individual log source, specifically:
+The first step is to understand the format of each individual log source, specifically:

-- ❓ **Structured vs. Unstructured**: JSON, XML, CSV, syslog, or free-text
+- ❓ **Structured or Unstructured**
-- ❓ **Single-Line vs. Multi-Line**: Whether each indiviual log record are made up of a single line or multiple lines
+- ❓ **Single-Line or Multi-Line**
-- ❓ **Log Delimiter**: Defines the start of a new log record (e.g., `\n` for new lines, timestamps, or a specific keyword)
+- ❓ **What signifies the start of a new log record**
-- ❓ **Timestamp Format**: The format of the timestamp in the log records that indicate when the log record was created (e.g., `2025-01-01T00:00:00.000000Z`, `2023-01-01 00:00:00.000`).
+- ❓ **Timestamp format**

 #### **2. Event Line-Breaking**

-A key function of a sourcetype is to apply [event line-breaking](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking) configurations which control how Splunk determines event boundaries (that is, the start and end of an event).
-This prevents issues such as multiple log records merged into a single event or a single log record split into multiple events.
+The sourcetype applies [event line-breaking](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking) configurations which control how Splunk separates each individual log record into a single event.
+This prevents issues such as multiple log records being merged into a single event or a single log record split into multiple events.

 Example (unstructured single-line logs separated by a single \n character):
 ```ini